ianrenton/planesailing-server/README.md

 ## Features

-* Receives NMEA-0183 format AIS messages (e.g. from rtl_ais)
+* Receives AIS messages in NMEA-0183 format via UDP (e.g. from rtl_ais)
-* Receives Mode S format messages, primarily ADS-B (e.g. from Dump1090)
+* Receives Mode-S/A/C & ADS-B messages in BEAST Binary, BEAST AVR and SBS/BaseStation format (e.g. from Dump1090)
+* Receives MLAT messages in BEAST Binary and SBS/BaseStation format (e.g. from PiAware)
 * Receives APRS messages via KISS TCP (e.g. from Direwolf)
 * Includes support for config-based addition of extra tracks for the base station, airports and seaports
 * Includes support for config-based addition of AIS track names, to cover the period between getting a position message and a details message